-- Identify and apply appropriate quantitative and qualitative business models to evaluate business performance and solve complex organizational problems. - Generate business plans at the corporate, business unit, and functional levels. - Conduct business research by finding, collecting, analyzing, and evaluating business data. - Evaluate information consisting of multiple perspectives, conflicting evidence, competing interests and priorities, and risk, to determine an optimal course of action. - Generate oral / written presentations in various business formats (e.g., memos, reports, PowerPoint, spreadsheets, charts / graphs) - Apply a system's perspective to improve, integrate, and align business functions with organizational strategy. - Recognize and address cross-cultural contingencies for conducting business in a global environment. - Demonstrate ethical and reasoned decision-making and action in all facets of organizational management. - Manage and lead groups and individuals to optimize performance and productivity.
+- Identify and apply appropriate quantitative and qualitative business models to evaluate business performance and solve complex organizational problems. - Generate business plans at the corporate, business unit, and functional levels. - Conduct business research by finding, collecting, analyzing, and evaluating business data. - Evaluate information consisting of multiple perspectives, conflicting evidence, competing interests and priorities, and risk, to determine an optimal course of action.

+- Generate oral / written presentations in various business formats (e.g., memos, reports, PowerPoint, spreadsheets, charts / graphs) - Apply a systems perspective to improve, integrate, and align business functions with organizational strategy. - Recognize and address cross-cultural contingencies for conducting business in a global environment. - Demonstrate ethical and reasoned decision-making and action in all facets of organizational management. - Manage and lead groups and individuals to optimize performance and productivity.

+BUS 500 Financial Intelligence 4

 ACC 501 Accounting for Decision Making 4

 BUS 520 Business Analytics and Decision Making 4

 BUS 530 Managerial Economics 4

 ETH 501 Business Ethics 4

 FIN 501 Strategic Corporate Finance 4

 MGT 501 Management and Organizational Behavior 4

 MGT 599 Strategic Management 4

 MKT 501 Strategic Marketing 4

-ETH 501 Business Ethics must be the first course taken before any other MBA courses MGT 599 Strategic Management may not be taken until all other core courses have been successfully completed.
+ETH 501 Business Ethics must be the first course taken before any other MBA courses BUS 500 For students with an undergraduate degree in Business Administration, this course may be waived.
+MGT 599 Strategic Management may not be taken until all other core courses have been successfully completed.